Lennar's new home orders climb, analysts cautious

 “As long as the macro can hold up, I think this rally can continue for the next two to three quarters fairly easily,” said Williams Financial Research analyst David N. Williams.

 Lennar’s order book, equal to $1.15 billion of sales, is a positive indicator.
-Lennar does not book revenue until a sale closes.
+Lennar does not book revenue until a sales closes.

 Gross margins rose 2.1 percentage points to 23.2 percent, with Lennar selling homes with fewer incentives at steeper prices in higher-margin communities.